RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 1. Open File Explorer, and navigate to the **C:\\MFETDUSER\\tutorial** folder.
 2. Right-click **createdefinition.ps1**, and click **Run with PowerShell**.
+3. Type **A** when prompted for permissions in the PowerShell window.

     This executes the script and creates the Enterprise Server region definition file, **BANKDEMO.xml**, in the same folder.
 The file is configured for the location in which you have saved the sample files.